The anisotropic Calder\'on problem at large fixed frequency on manifolds with invertible ray transform: Proof of Theorem

 \section{Proof of Theorem \ref{thm:2-AC22}}

 In this section, we present the proof of Theorem \ref{thm:2-AC22}.
-As in the proof of Theorem \ref{thm:1-AC22}, the assumption that $\Lambda_{q+p}^{\lambda} = \Lambda_{q}^{\lambda}$ leads to the integral identity
+As in the proof of Theorem \ref{thm:1-AC22}, the assumption $\Lambda_{q+p}^{\lambda} = \Lambda_{q}^{\lambda}$ leads to the integral identity

 Here, $u_1$ and $u_2$ solve \eqref{eq:1-AC22} with potentials being $q+p$ and $q$, respectively.
-We will choose $u_1$ and $u_2$ to be Gaussian beam quasimodes concentrated near a geodesic $\gamma$.
-According to Proposition \ref{prop:uvr3-AC22}, $u_j~(j=1,2)$ can be represented as $u_j = v + r_j$, where $v$ is the leading term and $r_j$ are the corresponding remainder terms.
+We will choose $u_1$ and $u_2$ to be Gaussian beam quasimodes concentrated near a geodesic $\gamma$ based on Theorem \ref{thm:gbu-AC22}.
+According to Theorem \ref{thm:gbu-AC22}, $u_j~(j=1,2)$ can be represented as $u_j = v + r_j$, where $v$ is the leading term and $r_j$ are the corresponding remainder terms.
 Here $v$ is the leading term of both $u_1$ and $u_2$.
-Note that $u_1$ and $u_2$ have the same leading term because the leading term depends only on the metric and the geodesic, and $u_1$ and $u_2$ are concentrated near the same geodesic $\gamma$.
-Substituting these into \eqref{eq:pu12-AC22}, we obtain
+Note that $u_1$ and $u_2$ have the same leading term because the leading term depends only on the metric and the geodesic.
+Since the leading term $v$ concentrate on the geodesic $ \gamma$, the term $ \int_{M} p\, |v|^2$ can be estimated using Theorem \ref{thm:gbuc-AC22}.
+This implies